Kabir: Poetry

-Kabir's poems were in vernacular Hindi, borrowing from various dialects including Braj, Bhojpuri and Awadhi.
+Kabir's poems were in Sadhukkadi, also known as Panchmel Khichri, borrowing from various dialects including Khadi boli, Braj, Bhojpuri, Marwari and Awadhi.
+Kabir also wrote in pure Bhojpuri, for instance his poems like mor hīrā herāïl bā kichaṛe me is written in pure Bhojpuri.
 They cover various aspects of life and call for a loving devotion for God.
-Kabir composed his verses with simple Hindi words.
+Kabir composed his verses with simple words.
 Most of his work was concerned with devotion, mysticism and discipline.

 Kabir and his followers named his verbally composed poems of wisdom as "bāņīs" (utterances).
 These include songs and couplets, called variously dohe, śalokā (Sanskrit: ślokā), or sākhī (Sanskrit: sākṣī).
 The latter term means "witness", implying the poems to be evidence of the Truth.

 Literary works with compositions attributed to Kabir include Kabir Bijak, Kabir Parachai, Sakhi Granth, Adi Granth (Sikh), and Kabir Granthawali (Rajasthan).
 However, except for Adi Granth, significantly different versions of these texts exist and it is unclear which one is more original; for example, Kabir Bijak exists in two major recensions.
 The most in depth scholarly analysis of various versions and translations are credited to Charlotte Vaudeville, the 20th century French scholar on Kabir.

 There are 82 works attributed to Kabir as mentioned in Kabir and the Kabir panth by Westcott.
-Shyamsundar das himself brought to light two remarkable manuscripts which he published in 1928.
+Shyamsundar Das himself brought to light two marked manuscripts which he published in 1928.
 One of these manuscripts carried the date 1504 and the other 1824.
-It was certainly an important finding.

 Kabir's poems were verbally composed in the 15th century and transmitted viva voce through the 17th century.
 Kabir Bijak was compiled and written down for the first time in the 17th century.
 Scholars state that this form of transmission, over geography and across generations bred change, interpolation and corruption of the poems.
 Furthermore, whole songs were creatively fabricated and new couplets inserted by unknown authors and attributed to Kabir, not because of dishonesty but out of respect for him and the creative exuberance of anonymous oral tradition found in Indian literary works.
 Scholars have sought to establish poetry that truly came from Kabir and its historicity value.